SimonBiggs/scriptedforms/README.md

 and then press save.
 The form in the browser should then update to match what you just wrote.

+## Plotting and slider example

-If you want to be a bit more adventurous see what happens if you add the following to the end of the file:
+If you want to be a bit more adventurous see what happens if you add the following to the end of the your `quick-start.md` file (or any other ScriptedForm you are creating):

 ~~~markdown
 #### Example slider use case